Bartozzz/get-link/README.md

 # get-link

 > Returns an absolute URL from a string or relative URL.
-Works perfectly from static websites.
+Works perfectly for static websites.

 ## Usage